 - Tool for self-expression

-The “global market” component of Facebook’s vision statement is based on the company’s specification of “people” as users, indicating everyone around the world.
-The vision statement also shows that the company sees itself as a facilitator of communication among friends and family.
+The “global market scope” component of Facebook’s corporate vision is based on the company’s specification of “people” as users, indicating everyone around the world.
+The corporate vision also shows that the company sees itself as a facilitator of communication among friends and family.
 Moreover, Facebook Inc. aims to be a global discovery tool through information access.
-In addition, the company aims to make its online social networking website a global tool for self-expression.
-These components of Facebook’s vision statement push the company to grow internationally to maintain its leadership position in the global social media market.
+In addition, the company aims to make its online social network a global tool for self-expression.
+These components of Facebook’s vision statement require the company to grow internationally to maintain its leadership position in the multinational social media market.

-Facebook Inc.’s Vision & Mission Statements: Analysis & Recommendations
+Facebook Inc.’s Corporate Vision & Corporate Mission: Recommendations

 - Kirkpatrick, S. A., Wofford, J. C., & Baum, J. R. (2002).
 Measuring motive imagery contained in the vision statement.
 The Leadership Quarterly, 13(2), 139-150.